Article

 If you ask Amanda, she’d define the product owner role as a person responsible for defining, prioritizing, and managing the product backlog.
 The role is typical for Scrum product teams and is usually not separated from the product manager’s role.

-Product owner responsibilities cover only a part of the of product manager’s scope.
+Product owner responsibilities cover only a part of the product manager’s scope.
 Good product managers are product owners, and usually it’s more effective when one person takes on these two roles.
 As a great product manager and product owner Amanda has a profound understanding of all product aspects, from technical feasibility to user experience.

 What does a product owner do day to day?